 Like most, if not all, low-cost airlines these days Wizz Air has a pretty tight baggage policy and if you don’t follow Wizz Air’s rules and stick to them this is where you are likely to get stung with extra costs and stress.

 If you have not purchased any extra baggage and you have gone for the very cheapest flight option (which is pretty much how I fly most of the time to save money!), you are only allowed ONE BAG that is up to 10kg and 40cm x 55cm x 23cm in size.
-This is the size of a standard cabin bag, I generally take my Revelation Tobago case which fits the requirements, you can view and buy that here if you wish and I really recommend it for a sturdy cabin bag!
+This is the size of a standard cabin bag, I generally take my Revelation Tobago case which fits the requirements, you can view and buy it here if you wish and I really recommend it for a sturdy cabin bag!

 This one bag is not guaranteed to go on the plane with you and may be put under the plane if there is limited space in the overhead lockers and you cannot take any other bag on with you, not even a small handbag or a duty-free bag.